 Examples of Broadband Sensing

-Just notice how any blackbird pulling at a worm, continually checks for predators. (watch for at least the first 25 seconds).
+Notice how any blackbird pulling at a worm, continually checks for predators. (watch for at least the first 25 seconds).
 I'm not suggesting we should nervously bob around with our heads, birds need to alternate quickly between these two modes of sensing to survive.
 And, they are so familiar with broadband sensing, that the second the head is up, is enough to be aware and awake to any danger.

-Even when dozing, the hare turns his ears open for sounds, and sleeping birds have one eye open.
-And at least some dogs, sleeping by open windows, expand their nostrils when breathing in.
+Smells - At least some dogs, sleeping by open windows, expand their nostrils when breathing in.
 Though not conclusive : if you expand the nostrils and breathe in without smelling, (i.e. warming and moistening the breath by its passage through the nasal canals), you will get a very sore throat.

 Even in their passive state, animals maintain the balance, with a broadband awareness of the shadows, sounds and scents around them.